OpenNebula/docs/source/vmware_cluster_deployment/vmware_node_deployment/vcenter_driver.rst

 Importing vCenter Datastores
 --------------------------------------------------------------------------------

-Virtual hard disks, which are attached to vCenter virtual machines and templates, have to be represented in OpenNebula as images.
+Virtual hard disks, which are attached to vCenter Virtual Machines and templates, have to be represented in OpenNebula as images.
 Images must be placed in OpenNebula's image datastores which can be easily created thanks to the import tools. vCenter datastores can be imported using the ``onevcenter`` tool or the Sunstone user interface.

 A vCenter datastore is unique inside a datacenter, so it is possible that two datastores can be found with the same name in different datacenters and/or vCenter instances.
-In  this situations, OpenNebula generates a name that avoids collisions.
+In this situation, OpenNebula generates a name that avoids collisions.
 This name can be changed once the datastore has been imported to a more human-friendly name.

 Import a datastore with onevcenter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here's an example showing how a datastore is imported using the command-line interface:

-First of all we already have one vCenter cluster imported with ID 0.
+First of all, we already have one vCenter cluster imported with ID 0.

 .. prompt:: bash $ auto